Skip to content

 The operational ceiling

-The delegation capacity \(C_\text{op}\) is the best possible output quality the pipeline can achieve, optimized over all task distributions.
-If the quality target \(p_\text{min}\) exceeds \(C_\text{op}\), no governance policy — no review allocation, no routing rule, no amount of corrector effort — can rescue the design.
+The delegation capacity \(C_\text{op}\) is the best possible output quality the pipeline can achieve under the stated model, topology, and budget.
+If the quality target \(p_\text{min}\) exceeds \(C_\text{op}\), local governance tuning alone cannot rescue the design; capability, review budget, task decomposition, or topology must change.

-\[C_\text{op}(G, K, B) = \sup_{p(\text{task})} \sigma_\text{raw}^*(\text{output})\]
+\[C_\text{op}(G, K, B) = \sup_{p(\text{task})} q^*(\text{output})\]

 from minimal_oversight.capacity import check_feasibility